- Sensitive skin is easily irritated by stimuli that would not normally cause unpleasant reactions

 - Sodium lauryl sulfate

-Instead, find a cleanser with a balanced pH (between 5 and 5.5) containing ingredients such as hyaluronic acid, which has been proven to help skin retain moisture.
+Instead, choose a cleanser with a balanced pH (between 5 and 5.5) containing ingredients such as hyaluronic acid which has been proven to help skin retain moisture.
 Cleansing lotions can be more hydrating than gels or regular water-based face washes.

-When choosing a moisturizer for sensitive skin, avoid irritating ingredients such as
+Some ingredients in moisturizers are potential triggers for sensitive skin.
+When choosing a moisturizer, avoid irritating ingredients such as

 - Glycolic acid